v1v/gh-ghn/README.md

 closed.
 Then you can use the [Unread view](https://github.com/notifications?query=is%3Aunread) to help focus only on actionable notifications.

+Alternatively, you can even mark notifications as done via `--mark-done` rather than mark them as`read`.

 Note that this script doesn't do anything related to the unread status of **issues** and solely focuses on PRs.

 ## Prerequisites